 If you are planning to go through a high asset divorce and cannot reach an agreement with your spouse on your own terms in regard to asset division, retaining a family law attorney is crucial.
-The legal team at The Joshua Wilson Law Firm can help ensure your financial security and lifestyle are protected.
+The legal team at The Higher Level Legal Law Firm can help ensure your financial security and lifestyle are protected.

 One aspect of achieving a favorable outcome is understanding how Missouri divides marital property.
 Knowing what approach the state takes to distribute property, the types of property to be divided, and the factors taken into account when doing so will help you understand what information you will need to provide to your lawyer.

 Missouri Equitable Distribution Overview